Walking Meditation: How to Meditate While Walking

 While doing so, switch off your TV or radio.

-Walking Meditation Guidelines
+Guidelines for Practicing Walking Meditation

-You can walk fast or you can stroll, it does not matter.
+You can walk fast, or you can stroll, it does not matter.

-You can walk in the park, along the beach, in nature, or in the city.
+You can walk in the park, along the beach, in nature, or the city.
 It does not matter where you walk.

 A meditative walk is especially suited for busy people.
 It can be done anywhere, at any time of the day.